Participating Newspaper in Education Programs

 The Star-Ledger, Newark

 All other New Jersey newspapers are urged to participate in the Mock Election.
-They will be added to the list above when they contact Tom Engleman, program director of the New Jersey Press Foundation.
+They will be added to the list above when they contact John J. O'Brien, director of the New Jersey Press Foundation.